A Friendly Chat with Rob Winkle, the Next WSRCA President

 WR: What are your plans for the future?

 Winkle: As for our business goals, we might open a couple more shops.
-We’re probably as big as we want to be right now, in the desert.
-We remain busy so that our employees can rely on us for steady work.
-We do have a solar license, and we might eventually start installing solar.
-Currently, we work for several solar companies, doing their waterproofing.
-Our solar company is turnkey, so we’d do everything.
-That’s a work in progress.
+We’re probably as big as we want to be right now in the desert.
+We strive to remain busy so that our employees can rely on us for steady work.

 WR: Is your family involved in the industry?

 Winkle: My wife of 30 years has been very supportive of my roofing career, but she herself is in the resort industry.
 My son, Taylor, is the office manager, and Ron’s wife, Michelle, does the company’s accounting.
-I also have a wonderful stepdaughter, Brianna.
+My wonderful stepdaughter, Breanna is focusing on her growing family.

 WR: Do you have any hobbies or activities?